Two thirds of tax cuts from mini-budget reversed

 - Published

-Two thirds of the £45bn pounds worth of tax cuts promised in September's mini-budget have now been overturned.

-New chancellor Jeremy Hunt said the reversal totalled £32bn, with "almost all" of the pledged tax cuts reversed.
+New chancellor Jeremy Hunt said the strategy, which includes keeping income tax at current levels, would bring in £32bn.

+The move comes after economists warned the original plans would leave a £60bn black hole in the public finances.

-In the emergency move aimed at calming markets, Mr Hunt said his priority was to restore "economic stability".
+Mr Hunt said his priority was to restore "economic stability".

-Among the measures to be reversed are plans to cut the basic rate of income tax from 20p to 19p from April.
+The government's mini-budget on 23 September sparked alarm among investors.
+The then chancellor Kwasi Kwarteng announced huge tax cuts on top of a plan to subsidise energy prices for two years.
+He did not give any detail on how the the tax cuts and extra spending would be paid for.

+"At a time when markets are rightly demanding commitments to sustainable public finances, it is not right to borrow to fund this tax cut," added Mr Hunt, referring to the plan to Mr Kwarteng's plan bring down the basic rate of income tax by 1p.

 The Institute for Fiscal Studies (IFS) warned last week that that the chancellor would need to make "big and painful" spending cuts to put the country's finances on a sustainable path.